mmikowski/powercss/README.md

 need override Backbone's awful templating and sync mechanisms when just removing the framework results in simpler and easier to maintain code?

-I once used a framework and found I had to wait months for a new version to support a desired feature.
-Once I updated the library I found the excruciating pain of trying to find and fix all the regressions.
+I once used a framework and had to wait months for a new version to support a desired feature.
+Once the library was updated, I discovered excruciating pain of trying to find and fix all the regressions.
-It wasn't easy, of course, because frameworks tend to intermingle display and business logic.
-So testing a framework application often requires an **additional** framework for testing the simplest of logic.
+It wasn't easy, of course, because (a) some of the bugs were within the framework itself, ands (b) frameworks tend to intermingle display and business logic.
+So testing a Single Page-Framework Application (SPFA?) often requires an **additional** framework for testing the simplest of logic.
 How, exactly, can we [regression test our application in less than a second][5] with the framework-of-the-month?
 Exactly.

 Since we control the application, we can easily decouple display and business